jayharan/automated-fact-checking/README.md

 Relevant document retrieval was approached using search algorithms, a logistic regression was used to select relevant sentences and then deep learning architectures were used for claim veracity prediction.

-- More information on the project and instructions on acquiring the data can be found in the Project Description.
+- Project_Description.pdf contains more information on the project and instructions on acquiring the data.
 - Question 1-5 covers the data processing, summary statistics, relevant document retrieval and evidence sentence selection.
 - Question 6 covers a simple baseline neural network.
 - Question 8 covers a more bespoke architecture implemented for the task.